nnikolov1913/bme280lib/README.md

 Small library to handle temperature sensors.

 It handles bme280 through I2C interface.
-Source code from Boshc for this sensor is used to read the sensor.
+Source code from Bosch for this sensor is used to read the sensor.
 It works on Raspbery Pi when sensor is connected to /dev/i2c-1.
 These are GPIO02(SDA1) and GPIO03(SCL1) on the PI header.

 To compile just run: